|CS 410/510: Introduction to Computational Photography|

 CS 410-510 Reading: You full name + Week number + Paper Title.

 Your summary should be concise, no more than 500 words, and write in the plain text format in your email directly.
-You need to address the following five questions if appropriate.
+You need to address the following five questions.
+Please answer these questions one by one following the format below exactly.

 1. What problem is addressed?